 All filters with a MERV rating of 5 should trap most of the common triggers, such as pollen, pet dander and dust.
 Some filters say they can catch mold spores, but we recommend having a professional remove mold instead of trying to hide the trouble with a filter.

 Often the packaging demonstrates how often your filter should be changed.
 In our experience, the accordion-style filters last longer, and are worth the additional expense.

 Filters are created from different materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters catch more dust but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, keep in mind that's like adding a MERV 16 filter in your heating and cooling unit.
 It’s extremely unlikely your equipment was made to run with kind of resistance.
-If you’re concerned about indoor air quality in Livermore, think about getting a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This equipment works along with your heating and cooling system.